strateos/transcriptic/README.md

 A release consists of everything within the protocols_folder folder **(but do not zip the folder itself: the manifest.json file must be at the top level of the archive.)**

-For more information on uploading and packaging releases, see the [Transcriptic Developer Hub](http://developers.transcriptic.com/v1.0/docs/package-creation-quickstart#packaging-and-uploading)